-Our mission is to help end hunger and reduce food waste in Marin County.
+Our mission is to help end hunger and food waste in Marin County.

-We do this by picking up donations of extra fresh food from Marin organizations and delivering the food immediately to nonprofit programs that serve Marin's most vulnerable populations.
+We do this by picking up donations of excess fresh food from Marin organizations and delivering the food immediately to nonprofit programs that serve Marin's most vulnerable residents.
 Our focus: the millions of meals missed every year by those residents, and all the components of those meals -- especially proteins -- needed for a healthy answer to hunger.

 Does your organization ever have extra food that would ordinarily go to waste?
 Prepared food?
 Fruits and vegetables?
-Dairy or meats?
-Or are you in an organization that might like to receive food deliveries?
-Are you interested in being a volunteer food runner?
+Dairy, eggs or meats?
+Packaged goods?
+Or are you in an organization that might like to receive food donations?
+Perhaps you're interested in being a volunteer food runner?

-Organizations that donate extra food -- such as caterers, grocery stores, schools, events, congregations, and restaurants -- reduce waste, save on disposal fees, receive a tax deduction, and are protected from liability by federal and state laws.
-Community food-service programs receive high-quality food donations matched with their programs' needs.
-And, our volunteers make a difference in our community through in-person connections with community members.
+Organizations that donate extra food -- such as caterers, grocery stores, schools, farmers markets, congregations, and restaurants -- reduce waste, save on disposal fees, receive a tax deduction, and are protected from liability by federal and state laws.
+Our community's nonprofit agencies receive high-quality food donations matched with their programs' needs.
+And, our volunteers make connections with our partners and make a difference by delivering food.
 It's a collaborative team of dedicated people connected across many organizations in our community.
 It's food recovery with "the human touch."
 Modeled on a 27-year-old organization in San Francisco, Food Runners -- which now rescues 15 tons of food each week -- ExtraFood.org delivers a free, convenient, customized service to help end hunger and reduce waste in Marin County.
 Our goal, in partnership with many:

 Zero Hunger, Zero Waste in Marin by 2025.